AWAvenue/AWAvenueAdsWebSite/en/Sub.md

-# Subscribe to Rules
+# Subscription Rules

 ## Subscription Notice

-::: danger Note
+::: danger Attention
-**Before subscribing to this rule, please read the [User Agreement](./Protocol.md) and [Usage Tutorial](./Knowledge) in full, and make sure you have the ability to solve certain problems.**
+**Before subscribing to these rules, please make sure to read the [User Agreement](./Protocol.md) and [Usage Guide](./Knowledge) completely, and confirm that you have the ability to solve certain problems.**
 :::

-**The following subscription links are for the official version of the Autumn Breeze Ads Rule.
-They include:**
+**The subscription links below are the official version of the AWAvenue Ads Rule, including:**

-- Github Raw:
+- GitHub Raw:

-Official direct links from Github, providing the fastest access speed and highest reliability.
+The official direct link from GitHub, updated in real-time, with the highest reliability.

-*PS: For users in the Tivat Continent, this subscription link may be blocked by "Let's explore the front regions later!"
-If it cannot be used, please use other subscriptions.*

-- Microsoft CDN Proxy:
+- Tianming CFCDN Proxy:

-China Mainland filing, fast access speed, updated every 7-10 days, relatively high reliability.
+A CloudFlare private proxy subscription link provided by one of the maintainers of these rules, [@天命 (Tianming)](https://github.com/tmby).

 - jsDelivr:

-Official accelerated subscription from jsDelivr, fast access speed, updated approximately every week, relatively high reliability.
+An official accelerated subscription link from jsDelivr, with fast access speed, updated approximately once a week, and relatively high reliability.

 - ghproxy Proxy:

-A proxy for Github raw, with a faster update speed but lower reliability.
+A proxy for GitHub raw, with faster update speed, but average reliability.

 ## AdGuard Home/DNS Subscription Links